-As part of the collaboration, the Company is eligible to receive a total of \$75.0 million in upfront and near-term milestones from Apellis, which is comprised of \$50.0 million received upon signing and an additional \$25.0 million payment on June 30, 2022, the one-year anniversary of the effective date of the Apellis Agreement, or the First Anniversary Payment.
+As part of the collaboration, the Company was eligible to receive a total of \$75.0 million in upfront and near-term milestone payments from Apellis, which was comprised of \$50.0 million received upon signing and an additional \$25.0 million payment to be paid on the one-year anniversary of the effective date of the Apellis Agreement, or the First Anniversary Payment.
+The Company received the \$25.0 million First Anniversary Payment from Apellis during the three months ended June 30, 2022.

 Following any exercise of an Opt-In Right for any of the six programs, the Company will be eligible to receive development, regulatory, and sales milestones from Apellis, as well as royalty payments on sales.
 The collaboration has an initial term of five years and may be extended up to two years on a per year and program-by-program basis.
 During the collaboration term, Apellis may, subject to certain limitations, substitute a specific complement gene and/or organ for any of the initial base editing programs.
 Apellis may terminate the Apellis Agreement for convenience on any or all of the programs by providing prior written notice.
-The Company received the \$50.0 million upfront payment from Apellis in July 2021.